 Click the X Blanking from the Focus subtab under LIMG tab and turn the mouse wheel to maximize the target current > click the Y Blanking from the same tab to maximize the target current.

-Note: The target current of the ion beam measured under the mass spectrometry mode should be greater than 14 nA or greater than 0.5 pA if Bi3+ is selected to achieve desired intensities of ion signals.
+Note: The target current of the ion beam measured under the mass spectrometry mode should be greater than 14 nA.

 Click the Stop button from the Focus subtab to stop the measurement of the target current.